pedohorse/lifeblood/docs/source/usage.rst

 Hardware Setup
 ==============

-In this How To it's assumed that you have the simplest and most common individual network setup:
+In this "How To" it's assumed that you have the simplest and most common individual network setup:

-* all your computers on the network can directly communicate to each other
+* All your computers on the network can directly communicate to each other
-* all your computers in the same subnetwork
+* | All your computers in the same subnetwork
+  | This is required for broadcasting.
+To ease the setup scheduler will broadcast it's address into current subnetwork.
+    Subnetwork targeted broadcasts should be forwarded by routers if needed, but it's safer (and common) to have all devices connected to the same router.
-* all your computers have some shared location accessible from all computers with the same address
+* | All your computers have some shared location accessible from all computers with the same address
+  | This is a reasonable assumption as most commonly you would want to have uniform access to scenes,
+    textures, models etc from all work machines, and so that ``path/to/texture1`` leads to the same texture file on all machines

 Prepare To Lunch